albar965/littlenavconnect-manual/en/README.md

 ## General {#general}

-_Little Navconnect_ acts as an agent that connects [Little Navmap](https://albar965.github.io/littlenavmap.html) with a flight simulator.
-This saves the pain of setting up a remote SimConnect link and allows using _Little Navmap_ on Linux, macOS or older Windows XP computers.
+_Little Navconnect_ acts as an agent that connects [Little Navmap](https://albar965.github.io/littlenavmap.html) running on a remote computer with a flight simulator.
+This saves the complexity of setting up a remote SimConnect link and allows using _Little Navmap_ on Linux, macOS or older Windows XP computers.

-_Little Navmap_ cannot connect to the flight simulator directly.
-The _Little Navconnect_ agent is always needed, even if all programs run on the same computer.
+_Little Navmap_ can connect to the flight simulator directly when running on the same computer as the flight simulator therefore the _Little Navconnect_ agent is only needed for connecting a remote computer.

 ## Usage {#usage}

-The setup and link procedure is the same for both remote connections and local connections.
-In the latter case all programs run on the same computer which is both flying and client computer.

 1. Install _Little Navconnect_ on the flying computer.
 Start it and take note of the message that is printed in the logging window.
 You only need the colored values.
 You can use the IP address or the hostname.
 The program will automatically connect to the flight simulator using SimConnect, if found.
 If no simulator was found it will retry in 10 second intervals. _Little Navconnect_ can print multiple IP addresses or hostnames depending on your network configuration.
 This can happen if you have ethernet plugged in and are connected using wireless LAN too, for example.
 You have to try all addresses if you are unsure which one to use. `localhost` and `127.0.0.1` will be used if you are not connected to a network.